bjones1/CodeChat_Editor/README.md

     linter feedback) for code blocks.
 - Zero build: eliminate the traditional project build process -- make it almost instantaneous.
-- Doc block markup should be readable and well-known.
+- Doc block markup should be readable and well-known: markdown.
 - Support both a single-file mode and a project mode.
   - A project is a specific directory tree, identified by the presence of a TOC.
     A TOC is just a plain Markdown file with a specific name.